 Welcome to Connet2Bolivia

-Connect2Bolivia is a program development company located in Cochabamba, Bolivia.
+Founded in 2013, Connect2Bolivia is a program development company located in Cochabamba, the heart of South America!

 Connect2Bolivia acts as a liaison between the Bolivian people and people from across the globe.
-To achieve lasting intercultural relationships, we offer a wide variety of services including but not limited to housing, transportation, excursions, field trips, independent and group traveling packages, private classes and tours with locals, medical travel assistance, service-learning, student teaching, Spanish & Quechua language courses, and exchange programs in Bolivia & the United States.
-We are seeking interested partners to further develop Connect2Bolivia programs as well as University affiliated programs and unique educational opportunities.
+To achieve lasting intercultural relationships, we offer a wide variety of services including but not limited:

 Connect2Bolivia empowers individuals to experience and understand the multicultural communities of Bolivia through a global classroom setting.
 This allows for a unique, firsthand experience with the geographically diverse and ever-changing world of Bolivia.